acumos/system-integration/docs/oneclick-deploy/user-guide.rst

    clone.
 2) Host Admin customizes the environment files and/or certs as desired, per `Pre-Arrangement of Ingress Certs`_
-3) The Admin runs the applicable host preparation script as described in `Install Host Preparation by Admin`_
+3) The Admin runs the applicable host preparation script(s) as described in `Install Host Preparation by Admin`_
 4) The user (Admin, if installing for their self) further updates the environment files and certs as desired, per `Platform Deployment`_